 All flow improvers (MDFI and BDFI) work in the same way.
-When middle distillates are cooled to temperatures below the Cloud Point, flaky crystals are typically formed in rhombic form.
+When middle distillates are cooled to temperatures below the cloud point, flaky crystals are typically formed in rhombic form.
 Due to their size and shape, these can block filters or assemble into a larger wax structure.
 Flow improvers modify the crystals into smaller sized needles so that the formed crystals cannot block filters or coalesce.
-Flow improvers only have an influence on the CFPP, the Cloud Point of the fuel remains untouched.
-There are known additives that can lower Cloud Point and pour point (see Additional Parameters).
+Flow improvers only have an influence on the CFPP, the cloud point of the fuel remains untouched.
+AGQM together with the mineral oil industry has developed a no-harm test for BDFI, which will test the additives for trouble-free use and possible negative interactions.
+There are known additives that can lower cloud point and pour point.
 However, these are suspected to adversely affect other properties of the fuel.
-AGQM together with the mineral oil industry is currently developing a no-harm test for BDFI, which will test the additives for trouble-free use and possible negative interactions.